dotnet/designs/accepted/2023/preview-apis/preview-apis.md

 a way to express "these parts of my API surface might change".
 This statement isn't tied to any runtime-, framework-, or language features.

-Another concern we had for platform-level preview features is that we wanted to ensure that application developers are aware when their applications have a dependency on them.
-That is, we want to avoid a case where a library on NuGet uses platform-level preview features as an implementation detail that the application consumer isn't aware of.
-So we made the opt-in mechanism viral: a library that turns on platform-level preview features requires its consumer to turn them on as well.

-Since library-level preview features cannot change how the .NET runtime itself operates, we don't have that same level of concern.
-In fact, we believe the viral nature is also undesirable.

 For the remainder of this proposal we'll refer to *library-level preview* features as *experimental APIs*.